tecking/wp-auto-update.rb/README.md

 ## What's this?

-"wp-auto-update.rb" is the ruby script that updates WordPress website.
-Once you setup the configuration file (YAML format), it cruises multiple sites and updates WordPress automatically.
+"wp-auto-update.rb" is a ruby script that updates WordPress website.
+Once you setup a configuration file (YAML format), it cruises multiple sites and updates WordPress automatically.

 ## Features